 - Driver Configuration

-- Using Property Bundles
+- Using an External Database to Store the Data

+- LDAP Directory Connection Configuration

 - Table Aliases Configuration

 Note: You must add the libraries and drivers required to connect the LDAP directory using JNDI to the Oracle Data Integrator classpath.

 Note: If using an external database engine you must also make sure that the JDBC driver used to connect to the external database and the .properties file are in the classpath.